User Review( votes)

 - First-offense fines for non-compliance can go as high as $75,000?

-ADA compliance is becoming a hot trend the staffing industry – because the majority of staffing websites are NOT compliant.
+ADA compliance is becoming one of the hot staffing tech trends for 2021 because most staffing websites are NOT compliant.

 First off, what is ADA compliance?